ALL ABOUT THE MUSICAL

 Character's Ethnicity: Any

 Speller #17.
-As just the second runner-up in his district's bee, they really shouldn't be competing here.
-They find everything about the bee incredibly amusing.
-Leaf is home-schooled and comes from a large family of former hippies.
-Leaf makes his/her own clothes, is home schooled and lacks social skills.
-They're strange but very sweet, loving and kindhearted but distracted.
-He/she has severe Attention Deficit Disorder and spells words correctly while in a trance.
+As the second runner-up in his district's bee, Leaf really shouldn't be competing here.
+He doesn't expect to win –or even to spell one word correctly–but he finds absolutely everything about The Bee incredibly amusing.
+Leaf is home-schooled and comes from a large family of former hippies, so everything about this public bee is an adventure for him, from meeting the other kids to each moment of unexpected attention.
+His mother has made him wear their protective helmet to the bee and they make their own clothes by hand.
+Leaf lacks social skills.
+He's strange but very sweet, loving and kind-hearted but distracted.
+He has severe Attention Deficit Disorder but delights in his own wandering focus.
+He discovers that he can spell words correctly while in a trance.

 SKILLS: This role allows a ton of personal interpretation and requires physical comedy.